Tz database: 2011 lawsuit

 On 30 September 2011, a lawsuit, Astrolabe, Inc. v.
 Olson et al., was filed concerning copyright in the database.
 As a result, on 6 October 2011, the database's mailing list and FTP site were shut down.
 The case revolved around the database maintainers' use of The American Atlas, by Thomas G. Shanks, and The International Atlas, by Thomas G. Shanks and Rique Pottenger.
 It complained of unauthorised reproduction of atlas data in the timezone mailing list archive and in some auxiliary link collections maintained with the database, though it did not actually point at the database itself.
-The complaint related only to the compilation of historical timezone data, and did not cover current tzdata world timezone tables.
+The complaint related only to the compilation of historical timezone data, and did not cover extant tzdata world timezone tables.

 This lawsuit was resolved on 22 February 2012 after the involvement of the Electronic Frontier Foundation, when Astrolabe voluntarily moved to dismiss the lawsuit without having ever served the defendants and agreed to a covenant not to sue in the future.

 Move to ICANN

 ICANN took responsibility for the maintenance of the database on 14 October 2011.
-The full database and a description of current and future plans for its maintenance are available online from IANA.
+The full database and a description of plans for its maintenance are available online from IANA.